Email & SMS marketing so good, it’s boring

 Summary

 While there are a lot of reasons why emails get sent to spam, they’re often avoidable and easily manageable.
-Brands need to invest in qualifying every email marketer to be spam-aware and to deploy preventative strategies that don’t trigger spam filters.
+You should qualify every email marketer to be spam-aware and use preventative strategies that don’t trigger spam filters.

-To avoid the spam folder, brands need to ask for email consent in an ethical and clear manner.
-This should be followed up by relevant, spaced out communication that gives customers what they want, while being mindful of the email frequency and content.
+To avoid spam folders, ask for email consent in an ethical and clear manner.
+This should be followed up by relevant, spaced-out communication that gives customers what they want while being mindful of the email frequency and content.

 If you’re switching to a new provider or approaching a new audience, remember to practice domain and IP warming.

 You should give your subscribers an easy, clear-cut way to unsubscribe.
-Not doing so can cause customers to lose trust in you and report your brand’s email as spam, and this directly impacts your sender reputation.
+Not doing so can cause customers to lose trust in you and report your emails as spam, and this directly impacts your sender reputation.

 What’s next